Table of Contents

 To handle, dry, pack, grade, or store any raw agricultural or horticultural commodity.
 For this use to qualify, you must have produced more than half the commodity so treated during the tax year.
 The more-than-one-half test applies separately to each commodity.
 Commodity means a single raw product.
 For example, apples and peaches are two separate commodities.

-To plant, cultivate, care for, or cut trees or to prepare (other than sawing logs into lumber, chipping, or other milling) trees for market, but only if the planting, etc., is incidental to your farming operations.
+To plant, cultivate, care for, or cut trees or to prepare (other than sawing logs into lumber, chipping, or other milling) trees for market, but only if these activities are incidental to your farming operations.
 Your tree operations are incidental only if they are minor in nature when compared to the total farming operations.

 Farm owner Haleigh Blue hired custom operator Tyler Steele to cultivate the soil on her farm.
 Tyler used 200 gallons of undyed diesel fuel that he purchased to perform the work on Haleigh's farm.
 In addition, Haleigh hired contractor Lee Brown to pack and store her apple crop.
 Lee bought 25 gallons of undyed diesel fuel to use in packing the apples.
 Haleigh can claim the credit for the 200 gallons of undyed diesel fuel used by Tyler on her farm because it qualifies as fuel used on the farm for farming purposes.
 No one can claim a credit for the 25 gallons used by Lee because that fuel was not used for a farming purpose included in list items (1) or (2), above.